raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

 Now choose your own colours to represent the other resources.
-Think about how you want the visualisation to represent the data.
 For example, do you want each resource to be a different colour to show how they vary?
 Or do you want all the renewable energy resources to be different shades of one colour and the non-renewable resource to be a different colour?

 --- task ---